 When Olaplex burst onto the scene in 2014, it opened up a whole new haircare category referred to as 'bond repair'.
-Not only does the buzzy beauty technology work to fuse broken strands back together, it helps make lengths look and feel stronger, shinier, healthier and more resilient.
-That's why top hairstylists and colourists always recommend it for heavily bleached or coloured hair in particular, or for those (like me) who are guilty of excessive heat styling.
+Not only does the buzzy beauty technology work to fuse broken strands back together, but it also helps make lengths look and feel stronger, shinier, healthier, and more resilient.
+That's why top hairstylists and colorists always recommend it for heavily bleached or colored hair in particular, or for those (like me) who are guilty of excessive heat styling.

-Brand new to the UK, L'Oréal Paris says that the range offers its "deepest repair" to "instantly transform hair without a premium price tag" — and that's promising.
-A collection of four products, L'Oréal's bond repair bundle includes Bond Repair Shampoo, £11.99, Bond Repair Conditioner, £11.99, Leave-In Serum, £14.99, and (arguably the hero) Pre-Shampoo Treatment, £14.99.
+L'Oréal Paris says that the range offers its "deepest repair" to "instantly transform hair without a premium price tag" — and that's promising.
+A collection of three products (which are also available as a full kit), L'Oréal's bond repair range includes Bond Repair Shampoo, Bond Repair Conditioner, and (arguably the hero) Pre-Shampoo Treatment.

 What are the benefits of bond repair hair products?